abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

-# Lab 11 - Create a VM with the CLI
+# Lab 11 - Create a VM with CLI

 ### Estimated timing: 15 minutes